 - Financial constraints: An overly controlling and abusive partner will try to manage a woman’s finances altogether.
 In many cases, they don’t allow them to hold a job, which results in increased financial dependence on the abuser.
 A woman in a financially abusive relationship will find it much harder to come out, as she doesn’t have the means to do so

 Related reading: I know I’m being abused but I live in hope

 “I am done looking for love where it doesn’t exist.
 I am done coughing up dust in attempts to drink from dry wells.” ― Maggie Georgiana Young

 How can women get out of abusive relationships?

 The solution to an abusive relationship might seem very easy to an outsider who will rationally suggest calling it quits.
-But the reality is completely different for someone involved in the relationship.
-It is a very difficult decision to get out of an abusive relationship.
+But the reality is entirely different for someone involved in the relationship.
+It is a tough decision to get out of an abusive relationship.
 Before taking any serious step, weigh the consequences.
 Check out the signs of being in an abusive relationship and find out how toxic your abusive relationship is.
-If you tick most of the signs, then it is the time to call it quits.
+If you tick most of the symptoms, then it is the time to call it quits.
 Take the abuse seriously.
-Get an understanding that stay decisions in violent relationships do more harm than good.
-We all have a right to live a life of dignity and pride and when some abuser ruins it, it becomes really difficult to gather the pieces to start afresh.
+Get an understanding that stays decisions in violent relationships to do more harm than good.
+We all have a right to live a life of dignity and pride, and when some abuser ruins it, it becomes challenging to gather the pieces to start anew.

 Remember, there are 3 Cs in life: choices, chances and changes.
-You must make a choice to take a chance or your life will never change.
-In terms of abusive relationships, only ‘YOU’ have the power to choose the better life, change it and live as a survivor, not as a victim.
+You must choose to take a chance, or your life will never change.
+In terms of abusive relationships, only ‘YOU’ have the power to choose a better experience, change it and live as a survivor, not as a victim.

 Do you know of any such women who lived through abusive relationships?
 Or if you are one of the survivors, then our Bonobology Team would like to know your story of fighting abuse in relationships.